Niteshkumarpatro/hangman-react/README.md

-# Hangman Game 🎯 (React)
+🎯 Hangman Game (React)

-A classic Hangman word-guessing game built using React to practice state management, component-based architecture, and interactive UI handling.
+A simple Hangman-style game UI built using React, focusing on state management, component-based structure, and interactive letter selection.

+This project currently demonstrates the core mechanics and UI of Hangman

 <p align="center">